arpitbbhayani/arpitbbhayani.github.io/_posts/2015-12-02-planets-in-water.markdown

 layout: post
 comments: true
 tags:
- - Science
+ - science
- - Planets
+ - solar-system
- - Space
+ - space
 ---

 Suppose we have a very big tank, big enough to contain all eight planets of our solar system) full of water.
 What happens when we drop all eight planets into this tank?